nhcho91/EntDiv_RLS/README.md

 # EntDiv_RLS
-Recursive Least Squares with Log-Determinant Divergence Regularisation for Online Inertia Identification
+Namhoon Cho, Taeyoon Lee, and Hyo-Sang Shin, ``Recursive Least Squares with Log-Determinant Divergence Regularisation for Online Inertia Identification,'' IEEE International Conference on Robotics and Automation, Yokohama, Japan, May 2024.

 # How to Use This Code
 Step 1.
 Clone https://github.com/ROAM-Lab-ND/inertia_identification_minimal_examples to a directory (DIR).